tonethar/IGME-330-Spring-2023/hw/hw-4.md

   **II-A) HW-4 starter has been completed and works perfectly**

-  **II-B) The user can "favorite" and "unfavorite" parks by clicking "Favorite" and "Delete" buttons**

-- The Favorites panel will be immediately updated with these changes
+  **II-B) The user can "favorite" and "unfavorite" parks by clicking "Favorite" and "Delete" buttons.
+The Favorites panel will be immediately updated with these changes**

   **II-C) User favorites are preserved in `localStorage` so that when the user reloads the page the contents of the Favorites panel are preserved**

 <hr>